quickshell-mirror/quickshell-docs/content/docs/configuration/intro.md

 [import statements](/docs/configuration/qml-overview/#explicit-imports).

 Now what about breaking out the clock?
-This is a bit more complex because the clock component in the bar and the process and timer that make up the actual clock both need to be dealt with.
+This is a bit more complex because the clock component in the bar, as well as the process and timer that make up the actual clock, need to be dealt with.

-To start with let's move the clock to a new file.
-For now it's just a single `Text` object but the same concepts apply regardless of complexity (and you probably want a more complicated clock than this.)
+To start with, we can move the clock widget to a new file.
+For now it's just a single `Text` object but the same concepts apply regardless of complexity.

 ```qml {filename="ClockWidget.qml"}
 import QtQuick